DaanT11/HousePricing_Refactoring_LargeScaleMethods_2023/README.md

 Requirements
 All scrpts are based on python langaguage greater than 3.1 version, the only strict requirement is to have at least 1.2.0 scklearn version.

 Data
 Data can be downloaded from Kaggle: www.kaggle.com

-Repo Structure
+RepoStructure

-data: files from train and test in csv format.
+- data: files from train and test in csv format.
-plots: plots from eda
+- plots: plots from eda
-msc: empty
+- msc: empty
-results: predictions in csv format
+- results: predictions in csv format
-src: Four .py scripts to explore, clean, process and predict.
+- src: Four .py scripts to explore, clean, process and predict.

 Usage
 Main .py file will call the other modules and just be sure to have files in the same folder.